-- a) in the event of survival, the actual account holder; - b) after their death, the following persons in the order of priority as listed (numbers 1 to 4): - 1. survivors as defined in Articles 19.
-19a and 20 OPA: - natural persons for whose maintenance the client was primarily responsible; or a person who was cohabiting with the client for an unbroken period of at least five years prior to their death or who has to provide for the maintenance of one or more joint children; - children of the deceased who do not satisfy the condition laid down in Article 20 OPA, their parents and siblings; - 4. other legal heirs on the basis of legal succession, excluding public bodies.
+- a) on reaching the qualifying age, the client; - b) after their death, the following persons in the order of priority as listed (numbers 1 to 5): - 1. the surviving spouse/partner; - the direct descendants and natural persons for whose maintenance the client was primarily responsible; or a person who was co-habiting with the client for an unbroken period of at least five years prior to their death or who has to provide for the maintenance of one or more joint children; - 3. the client's parents; - 4. the client's siblings; - other heirs, legal heirs on the basis of legal succession and appointed heirs on the basis of testamentary dispositions (will and contract of inheritance).